-Sedim Hebrew Demons home image home image
+Sedim Hebrew home image home image

 Throughout history, various cultures have told stories of malevolent beings that lurk in the shadows, causing misfortune and chaos.
 In Hebrew folklore, one such group of supernatural entities is known as the Sedim.
 These enigmatic beings have fascinated scholars and storytellers for centuries, and their presence in Jewish mythology adds depth and complexity to the rich tapestry of the Hebrew supernatural.